MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-setup-vat.md

 To correctly calculate GST on sales to EU countries/regions, you should:

 * Set up a line for sales with the same information for purchases.
 If you have already set up lines on the GST Posting Setup page for purchases from EU countries/regions, then you can also use these lines for sales.
 * Assign the GST business posting groups in the **GST Bus.
 Posting Group** field on the **Invoicing** FastTab of the customer card of each EU customer.
-You should also enter the customer's GST Registration Number in the **GST Registration No.** field on the **Foreign Trade** FastTab.
+You should also enter the customer's VAT registration number in the **VAT Registration No.** field on the **Foreign Trade** FastTab.

 When you post a sale to a customer in another EU country/region, the GST amount is calculated, and a GST entry is created by using the information about the reverse charge GST and the GST base, which is the amount that is used to calculate the GST amount.
 No entries are posted to the GST accounts in the general ledger.